 A recent survey by Ipsos MORI (2011) found that 46% of patients with prostate cancer experienced problems with erectile function and, of these, 44% had a problem that remained unresolved.
 Patients can be further helped and supported through the conversation they have when the issue of erectile problems are raised.
 Urology specialist nurses are in a unique position to make a positive impact on outcomes for these patients.
 NT

-- Click here for further details on the work at the project sites.
-For information on NHS Improvement go to www.improvement.nhs.uk
+- For information on NHS Improvement go to www.improvement.nhs.uk

 North Bristol Trust sees around 550 patients with newly diagnosed prostate cancer each year.
 It has an established enhanced recovery programme with successful nurse-led follow-up clinics for prostate cancer.